 Two stellar attractions are within sight of your lunch spot: The International Tennis Hall of Fame (198 Bellevue Ave.) and the Audrain Automobile Museum (222 Bellevue Ave.).
 The former is busiest in mid-July, when it hosts the Hall of Fame Open pro tennis event, but its museum receives visitors year-round.

 The Audrain opened in 2014, two doors down from the tennis mecca.
 Past exhibits showcased muscle cars, grand touring cars and pre-war automobiles.
-It’s also readying to debut Audrain’s Newport Concours Motor Week, a four-day automotive festival, in October 2019.
+It’s also readying to debut Audrain’s Newport Concours Motor Week, a four-day automotive festival, in late September and October.
 (Read more about the car show here.)

 Dedicated during Hanukkah in 1763, the Touro Synagogue (52 Spring St.) is the oldest synagogue building in the United States, and it’s a potent symbol of religious freedom and tolerance.
 President George Washington visited Newport in 1790 and met a local Jewish leader who voiced a wish that the new nation would respect everyone, regardless of their faith.
 Washington responded with a 340-word letter that eased the Newporter’s mind.
 He stated that the fledgling government would give “to bigotry no sanction, to persecution no assistance.”
 Touro Synagogue has an active congregation, but it is open for tours during the summer between late morning and mid-afternoon.
 The Washington letter has pride of place in the Loeb Visitors Center nearby.